Niravanaa/Niravanaa/README.md

 ## ⚡ Fun fact

-Instead of using a rubber ducky to debug, I use an origami succulent!
+Instead of using a rubber ducky to debug my code, I use an origami succulent!